eomereu/webdevbc/14_Intro_to_jQuery/cheatSheet.md

 ```javascript
 <script type="text/javascript" src="https://code.jquery.com/jquery-3.5.1.min.js"></script>
 ```
+>We must include jQuery at the heading and our js file at the end of the body!

 Meanings of different versions are like the following:

 - ***uncompressed:*** The version that generally for developers with a proper coding and explaining comments inside but with more than 9k lines.
 Takes a longer time to load compared to minified (compressed) version.